 After about two years of feeling sorry for myself about not being able to eat most desserts, one of my coworkers, Bridget, suggested that I try Talenti Gelato.
 Since trying my first bite a few months ago I have been unable to turn back.
 All but one flavor is Gluten Free and the ingredients are about as “natural” as you can get for a frozen dessert.
 Although my favorite flavors these days are Sea Salt Caramel and Chocolate Peanut Butter Cup, I have not tried one which I haven’t devoured.
 If you and/or your GF loved ones can tolerate dairy and lactose, I highly recommend having a pint (or two) regularly!
 I have been buying it at my local Target.

 Up until recently my favorite lipstick was Nars “La Dolce Vita,” but since discovering Red Apple Lipstick in 2013 I will never use Nars again.
 All of their lipsticks are GF and paraben-free, and since using Red Apple exclusively since last winter my facial acne and chapped lips have improved significantly.
 My favorite shade is “Audrey.”
-I have also had success using Cover Girl cosmetics through the years.
+I have also had success using Cover Girl cosmetics since going GF.
 The best resource I’ve found for gluten free makeup is a website/blog called www.glutenfreemakeupgal.com.
 Although gluten is technically not absorbed through the skin, I believe that it is best to avoid it in all body and skincare products, especially those around the mouth.